microsoft/Yams/Docs/Overview.md

 # YAMS Overview

-The [Microsoft Azure cloud services](https://azure.microsoft.com/en-us/services/cloud-services/) platform allows developers to deploy and host highly available, reliable and scalable cloud applications in the cloud.
+The [Microsoft Azure cloud services](https://azure.microsoft.com/en-us/services/cloud-services/) platform allows developers to deploy and host highly available, reliable and scalable microservices and applications in the cloud.
 The platform handles creating and managing VMs, load balancing, scaling (and auto-scaling), Virtual IP (VIP) swap and more.

 Typically, an application is first deployed to a staging environment for testing.
 If testing is successful, the application is promoted to the production environment by performing a VIP swap.
 With each environment (e.g. staging and production) is associated at least one VM where the application will be running.
 For real world applications, several VMs are usually needed to handle traffic.